 "The University of Dayton took a big bet in purchasing this abandoned NCR property several years ago, having the vision of future technology business growth, and proactively working for five years to make this land shovel ready," said Lorraine Bolsinger, president and CEO of GE Aviation Systems.
 "Their vision is becoming reality today."

-Called an Electrical Power Integrated Systems Research and Development Center (EPISCENTER), the facility will be built on eight acres on River Park Drive.
+Called the GE Aviation Electrical Power Integrated Systems Center, the facility will be built on eight acres on River Park Drive.
 It will serve as the southern anchor to the Ohio Aerospace Hub of Innovation and Opportunity.
 The four-story facility will include a 40,000-square-foot office building connected to an 80,000-square-foot world-class electrical research center.
 It is expected to be operational by the end of 2012.

 "This location and future facility will aid each of us in attracting high-caliber engineering talent.
 What college student wouldn't want to work here?
 Our researchers will be within walking distance of the University of Dayton Research Institute staff, seven miles from Wright Patterson Air Force Base and a 30-minute drive from several GE Aviation businesses in the Dayton and Cincinnati region," Bolsinger said.